 If you were then to ask them if they had any regrets and how they might feel if subsequently a member of their family went on to develop an asbestos related illness, I think I know what the answer might be.

-If you or a friend or family has been affected by asbestos you can contact one of our specialist solicitors on 01256696330 (or via our contact form or chat) who will be able to offer help and support and provide a signpost service for any immediate needs that you may have.
+If you or a friend or family has been affected by asbestos you can contact one of our specialist solicitors on 01256696330 (or via our contact form) who will be able to offer help and support and provide a signpost service for any immediate needs that you may have.

 Watch the video on how we helped Rodney Snare get compensation for his asbestos-related illness contracted through work.